 Design Types and Specifications

-The vent pallet is spring loaded.
-Lower set pressures for pressure and vacuum are achieved by using the type DZ/EA.
+The valve pallet is weight loaded.
+Higher set pressures for pressure and vacuum are achieved by using spring loaded type DZ/EA-F.

 In-line pressure or vacuum relief valve, standard design